Joibel/argo-cd/docs/operator-manual/config-management-plugins.md

 #### Choosing between sidecar and service plugins

 If you are debugging your plugin, choose a service to start with.
 You can then restart the deployments behind the service without needing to restart Argo CD.
-You could also easilly develop in an in cluster development environment this way.
+You could also easily develop in an in-cluster development environment this way.
 If you want to develop locally and your cluster can reach your local machine you could even develop using an ExternalName service.

-For large mono-repos then sidecars will continue to work where services will take longer to transfer the state to the plugin.
+For large mono-repos sidecars will continue to work where services will take longer to transfer the state to the plugin.
 Argo CD doesn't condone large repos anyway.
 Because the network traffic between the repo-server and the plugin is over a unix socket it is by default more secure.